Cabin Air Filter From Tuffy Jacksonville

 These high tech filters can block particles larger than 3 microns.
 By contrast, a grain of sand is about 200 microns.

-Check your owner's manual for recommended replacement intervals.
-Often, the owner's manual forgets about the cabin air filter, so ask your service technician for a recommendation.
-It's usually every year or 12,000 miles/ 19,000 kilometers.
-Change it sooner if you drive in dusty conditions or if you start to notice an odor from your ventilation system.
+Check your vehicle's owner's manual for recommended replacement intervals.
+Often, the owner's manual forgets about the cabin air filter, so ask your friendly and knowledgeable Tuffy Jacksonville service advisor for a recommendation.
+It's usually every year or 12,000 miles/19,000 kilometers.
+Change it sooner if you drive in dusty Jacksonville conditions or if you start to notice an odor from your ventilation system.